cafeduke/cafeduke.github.io/_posts/deeplearning/rnn/2018-10-16-word-representation.md

 ## Word embedding Vs One-Hot

 - One-hot for all words in a dictionary shall be huge.
-With word embedding, we could have a much small feature set (especially, if we are using transfer learning).
+With word embedding, we could have a much small feature set.
 - One-hot is extremely sparse compared to word embedding.
 - One-hot cannot to used to understand similarities between words while a word embedding can.

 ## Transfer learning

 The performance of the algorithm that uses feature representation (word embedding) depends on the **extensive training**.

-For example, an algorithm that understands the feature similarities between 'orange' and 'apple' may not recognize 'durian'  (and hence apply any learning) as it is unlikely that it came across 'durian' during training.
+For example, an algorithm that understands the feature similarities between 'orange' and 'apple', may not recognize 'durian'  (and hence apply any learning) as it is unlikely, to have come across 'durian', during training.

 One of the ways of dealing with a small training dataset is **transfer learning**.

-- An existing model pre-trained on billions of words from various sentences/books can be used.
+- An existing model, pre-trained on billions of words, from various sentences/books can be used.
-- Train the model on the small dataset and continue to adjust the word embeddings (Not typically required unless the dataset is significantly large)
+- Train the model on the small dataset and continue to adjust the word embeddings (Adjustment not recommended unless the dataset is significantly large)

 ## Word embedding Vs CNN Face encoding

 A CNN Face encoding model was trained to take **any image** as input and generate a vector of encodings.
-This could then be compared with the encodings for another image, to judge the similarity between these images.
-As opposed to images that are an ever expanding infinite superset, words are more or less finite.
+This could be compared with the encodings of **any** other image, to judge the similarity between these images.
+The images that are likely to be encountered in the real word is an ever expanding infinite set while words are more or less finite.
+We could work on word embeddings for all words in the dictionary, store and reuse in applications.

 >  As a terminology, encodings generated for a word are called embeddings